 K-9 Erik has retired and has happily joined the rest of the family dogs.
-Now in their 16 week training program, Officer Reardon and Cohasset’s new K-9 “Einstein” will be out together on patrol to serve Cohasset and surrounding communities this summer.
+Officer Reardon and Cohasset’s new K-9 “Einstein” are now out on patrol together serving the town of Cohasset.

 If you participate in a Donor Advised Fund, please use this link for an easy connection and simplified donation process!
 Thank you for adding The Cohasset Working Dog Foundation to your giving plan!